shivangi-aneja/FaceTalk/README.md

   │   │   │   ├── flame_meshes/
   │   │   │   │   ├── frame_<frame_num>.ply
   ```

+### <a id="section4">4.
+Training</a>
+The code is well-documented and should be easy to follow.
+* **Source Code:**   `$ git clone` this repo and install the dependencies from `environment.yml`.
+The source code is implemented in PyTorch Lightning and Wandb for logging so familiarity with these is expected.
 * **Config:** All the config parameters are defined in `configs/nphm.yaml` file.
 The config files contains the paths to the dataset, results, and default hyperparameters used for training.
 Modify the paths to your dataset/asset paths, and the hyperparams (if needed).
 * **Training**: Run the corresponding scripts to train for NPHM sequence generation  .
 The scripts for training are available in `trainer/` directory.
 By default, we export the results after 10 epochs, with meshes rendered at resolution of 64 for faster training.
 If you want to export the results at higher resolution, change the `resolution` parameter in the script file.
   - **NPHM Sequence:** To train, run the following command: